The0nlyOne/GraphViewerGUI/README.txt

 Used C++ and Qt

+You can download the GraphViewer64Bits.zip file in the repository and extract it to use the app.

 Disclaimer:
 I did this project in 2 weeks during summer's vacation.
 I had to stop  developing it because school started and I became too busy.